U.S. warship sails through Taiwan Strait amid heightened China tensions

 Tsai visited a military base on Tuesday and again warned of the threat from China during the virus outbreak.

-"Everyone knows that although at present there is an intense epidemic situation, the Chinese Communist's military aircraft continue to harass Taiwan; their threat to Taiwan and regional security has not gone down," she said.
-(Reporting by Ben Blanchard; Additional reporting by Idrees Ali in Washington.
-Editing by Gerry Doyle)
+"Everyone knows that although at present there is an intense epidemic situation, the Chinese Communists' military aircraft continue to harass Taiwan," she said.
+"Their threat to Taiwan and regional security has not gone down."

+(Reporting by Ben Blanchard; Additional reporting by Idrees Ali in Washington and Beijing newsroom; Editing by Clarence Fernandez and Gerry Doyle)